Wellbeing & Mental Health Coach & Counsellor based in Newcastle, Australia

-I absolutely thrive off of personal development and when I'm not working or being a mum, I'm writing, meditating, exercising, reading a book, listening to a podcast, researching new tools and techniques or I'm doing course work.
-There is always more to learn and I am always looking for new ways to broaden my own knowledge.
+I love all things self-development so when I'm not working or being a mum, I'm writing, meditating, moving my body, reading a book, listening to a podcast, researching new tools and techniques or I'm doing course work.
+There is always more to learn and it's something I enjoy so deeply.
+This isn't just my work, it's something I embody day in and day out.

 I was raised by a single mum.
 As I got older, we begun to clash quite a lot.
 This resulted to me being kicked out of home at just 14 years old.
 I lived with my brother for a few months and then went out into the world on my own.
 I was still a child, so of course, it was far from easy.
 To survive, I worked full-time at McDonalds and finished high school.